Badgerliu/periderm_ATACSeq/README.md

 - Size selection using custom scripts

-1) size_selection.py (using deeptools as environment) to generate samfiles of NucleosomeFreeRegions and monoNucleosomeRegions
+* * 1) size_selection.py (using deeptools as environment) to generate samfiles of NucleosomeFreeRegions and monoNucleosomeRegions

-2) SB_conversion.sh to generate bamfiles of nucleosomeFreeRegions
+* * 2) SB_conversion.sh to generate bamfiles of nucleosomeFreeRegions

-- To get bigWig outputs using deeptools
+- bigWig outputs using deeptools

-- To
+- peakCalling using MACS2

 #### Scripts for Figure 1

 **Name** ./Figure_1/